Stefan Christensen ← Back to writing

 Six Months Later

-It also assumes you’re past pure experimentation phase.
-If you’re still figuring out your architecture, premature standardization will slow you down.
+This approach assumes relatively homogeneous use cases and teams that are past the pure experimentation phase.
+If your teams have wildly diverse stacks or you’re still figuring out your architecture, premature standardization will slow you down.
+The tradeoff between optionality and velocity is real, and the choice should be conscious.

 Are your platform teams measuring activity or impact?
 If they count docs written or workshops run, they’re in enablement mode.
 If they measure adoption rates and engineer velocity, they’re in product mode.

 Do your platform teams say no?
 If every request becomes a commitment, you’re building a service desk, not a product organization.
-Product teams need the authority to focus.